OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0110.md

 5. Open the app and start intercepting traffic.

-## Intercepting Traffic using WIFI Hotspot / openVPN with Frida
+## Intercepting Traffic using WIFI Hotspot / openVPN with @MASTG-TOOL-0039

 1. Configure using [WIFI hotspot / openVPN](https://blog.nviso.eu/2020/06/12/intercepting-flutter-traffic-on-ios/) method to redirect requests to Burp.